jaxyfury/Ambariops/docs/DEVELOPER_GUIDE.md

 ### Step 2: Database Seeding

 With your environment configured, you must seed the database with initial data.
-This script populates your MongoDB instance with mock users (including a default admin), clusters, services, and other essential data.
+This script populates your MongoDB instance with all the necessary data for clusters, services, users, etc.

 From the project root, run:
 ```bash